Serene-Garden/Vela/README.md

 No data are shared or uploaded to neither other devices nor the Internet.

 Vela won't be able to know what color you've inputted.

+## Notes
+I picked "Vela" from the constellation list in Wikipedia.
+I thought is was a good name and I added it into my note, then gave it to her (Vela).

+I would never thought that Xiaomi picked Vela too.
+I wanna declare that Garden Vela has no connection to Xiaomi Vela, it's just a color picker.

+Garden Vela doesn't make any profit, and it's just coincidence for having the same name with Xiaomi Vela.
+Please do not sue me, please.